pytest-dev/pytest-cov/CONTRIBUTING.rst

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/schlamar/pytest-cov/issues.
+The best way to send feedback is to file an issue at https://github.com/pytest-dev/pytest-cov/issues.

 If you are proposing a feature:

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* Remember that this is a volunteer-driven project, and that contributions are welcome :)
+* Remember that this is a volunteer-driven project, and that code contributions are welcome :)

 Development
 ===========

 To set up `pytest-cov` for local development:

-1. `Fork pytest-cov on GitHub <https://github.com/schlamar/pytest-cov/fork>`_.
+1. `Fork pytest-cov on GitHub <https://github.com/pytest-dev/pytest-cov/fork>`_.
 2. Clone your fork locally::

     git clone git@github.com:your_name_here/pytest-cov.git